reindertpelsma/simple-wireguard-server/README.md

 - **Admin Dashboard:** Real-time metrics, handshakes, short-term traffic graphs, and global setting management.
 - **Responsive UI:** Mobile-friendly layout with both dark and light themes.
+- **No system permissions or docker required** Setup a one-click wireguard server with a nice UI on any Linux machine under any account.
+Supports both Kernel wireguard and userspace implmentation.
 - **2FA and OIDC:** Local users can enable TOTP 2FA, and operators can enable OIDC login with CLI flags or environment variables.
 - **SD-WAN Ready:** Group peers by user, manage firewall ACLs, and handle multi-user environments.
 - **IPv6 support:** First class support for IPv6